Crocodile Hunter (film): Plot

 On the night Lam Yuet-ting announces to pass down his position as CEO to his second son, Prince and his gang arrives and holds a number of rich guests hostage while demanding Lam to bring him to the antique vault in the company to obtain the priceless Along the River During the Qingming Festival painting inside.
 Chuen and Ying were tied up by Shrimp, who forced them to undress themselves, while Happy saves the hostages and keeps them safe locked inside the elevator.
 Prince then reveals to Lam Ting-yuet that Tin-fu colluded with him before killing the latter and Ting-yuet gives the password to the vault before being killed by Prince.
-Happy arrives in time and save Lam's second son while Tak smashes the computer to the vault which triggers the alarm to the police and was shot by Prince.
+Happy arrives in time and saves Lam's second son while Tak smashes the computer to the vault which triggers the alarm to the police and gets shot by Prince.
 Chuen and Ying manages to untie themselves and the latter finds Tak who opens the vault and take the priceless painting for themselves.
 Happy shoots the rest of Prince's gang and kills Convulsion in fight, while Chuen kills Shrimp after re-enacting their first encounter.

 Prince pretends to be a hostage and escapes after knocking out an officer, but Happy catches up with him in the parking lot but is at a disadvantage when he drops his glasses.
 Fortunately, Tak and Ying arrive to help him and Happy kills Prince by throwing and impaling him with a pen belonging to his deceased journalist father.
 Chuen is then reunited with his estranged wife and daughter after witness his heroic acts on live news.